Neural Post-Einsteinian Test of General Relativity with the Third Gravitational-Wave Transient Catalog

 where $\Psi_{\rm GR}^{\rm 0PN}$ is the leading PN-order GW phase in GR, and

 is a measure inspired by effective cycles~\cite{Sampson:2014qqa}, which estimate the number of GW cycles incurred by the phasing function $\Psi$ as weighted by the noise power spectral density $S_n$.
-Here, we choose $S_n$ as an average estimate during LVK's third observing run~\cite{KAGRA:2013rdx}\footnote{\url{https://dcc.ligo.org/LIGO-T2000012/public}}, from which most data for our test is collected.
-Note that the above prescription for $\kappa$ is similar to but not exactly the same as that in~\cite{Xie:2024ubm}, and we elaborate more on the difference in the Supplemental Material.
+Here, we choose $S_n$ as an average estimate during LVK's third observing run~\cite{KAGRA:2013rdx}\footnote{\url{https://dcc.ligo.org/LIGO-T2000012/public}}, from which most data for our test are collected.
+Note that the above prescription for $\kappa$ is similar to but not exactly the same as that in~\cite{Xie:2024ubm}, and we elaborate more on the difference in the Supplemental Material~\footnote{See Supplemental Material, which includes Refs.~\cite{Zhong:2024pwb,Mathematica,2020SciPy-NMeth,scott2015multivariate}, for details about the npE parametrization of the waveform deviation, hierarchical modeling for the combined npE test, computational settings for the data analysis, posterior results from individual GW events with the diagnosis of noise artifacts, and posterior results from the combined npE test using the hierarchical model.} {\value{footnote}}.

-{\bf{\em Gravitational wave parameter estimation.}} We use LVK open data~\cite{LIGOScientific:2019lzm,KAGRA:2023pio} and focus on events selected for the LVK parametrized inspiral tests of GR~\cite{LIGOScientific:2020tif,LIGOScientific:2021sio}, each of which is (i) detected by at least two detectors, (ii) has a false-alarm rate less than $10^{-3}\,{\rm yr}^{-1}$, and (iii) accumulates an SNR greater than $6$ during the inspiral.
+{\bf{\em Gravitational wave parameter estimation.}} We use LVK open data~\cite{LIGOScientific:2019lzm,KAGRA:2023pio} and focus on events selected for the LVK parametrized inspiral tests of GR~\cite{LIGOScientific:2020tif,LIGOScientific:2021sio}, each of which is (i) detected by at least two detectors, (ii) has a false-alarm rate (FAR) less than $10^{-3}\,{\rm yr}^{-1}$, and (iii) accumulates an SNR greater than $6$ during the inspiral.
 We further filter the list by requiring that the sources have been confirmed as BBHs.
-This leaves us with 25 events (see Supplemental Material for a full list).
+We additionally consider GW241011\_233834 and GW250114\_082203, featured as multidetector, low-FAR, and inspiral-loud BBH events from the O4 discovery papers~\cite{LIGOScientific:2024elc,LIGOScientific:2025cmm,LIGOScientific:2025rsn,LIGOScientific:2025brd,LIGOScientific:2025rid}.
+This leaves us with 27 events (see Supplemental Material~\footnotemark[\value{footnote_suppmat}] for a full list).

 For each event, we perform Bayesian parameter estimation with the waveform model of Eq.~\eqref{eqn:npe_wf} and a Gaussian noise model.
 The $\tilde{h}_{\rm GR}$ function in Eq.~\eqref{eqn:npe_wf} is taken to be \texttt{IMRPhenomPv2}~\cite{Hannam:2013oca,Husa:2015iqa,Khan:2015jqa} by default, which well models the $(2,2)$ GW mode as the dominant signal from a symmetric BBH.
 This leaves GW190412~\cite{LIGOScientific:2020stg} as a special case in our selection, given its observational evidence for significant higher-multipole modes~\cite{LIGOScientific:2020stg}.
 For this event, we use \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb,Pratten:2020fqn,Garcia-Quiros:2020qpx} with an additional $(3,3)$ mode that reasonably recovers the remaining SNR beyond the $(2,2)$ mode.